wavebeem/jsx-info/README.md

 If you are having problems with `jsx-info` parsing your code, please file an issue.
 There are many options I can pass to Babel's parse function, and I'm trying to be conservative with how many I pass.

-## Updates

-My hope is to update `jsx-info` based on community feedback.
-It is **NOT** available as a library to `require()` on npm, only as a command line program.
-The current text output format is **NOT** stable and should not be parsed by programs.
-If there is sufficient community interest, I may consider exposing the code as a JS library for more customized use cases (such as parsing non-standard syntax).

 ## Contributions